devan518/cli_wordle/README.md

 This project allows you to play Wordle directly in your terminal.
 It fetches a random word of a specified length from an API and provides color-coded feedback on your guesses (like the real one).

 ## Features
-/hint command
+- /hint command
-array of previous owrds so that ai doesnt repeat the word wordle share your result (coming soon!)
+- array of previous words so that ai doesnt repeat the word
+- regular wordle stuff
+- share your result (coming soon!)